 In the golden days of Hollywood, a variety of tricks were used in making shorter stars appear taller.
 From tailoring camera angles to reduce height differences, to having taller co-stars walk in a purpose built ditch, one of the most common techniques was having the actor don a pair of elevator shoes, designed to boost one's height without it being too obvious.
 Appearing taller is a confidence booster.
 Unfortunately, in today's society, stature plays more of a role than we might think.

-There are numerous online retailers selling Elevator Shoes today.
+There are numerous online retailers selling Elevator Shoes.
 Some claim to make you up to 5 inches taller, but the reality is that most give typically anywhere from 2 to 3 inches of actual height.
-This can mean appearing between 1.5 and 2 inches taller when compared to wearing a normal sneaker or shoe.
-It's a decent boost, and if you're concerned about your height, buying elevator shoes is an option to consider.
+This can mean appearing between 1.5 and 2 inches taller in comparison to when you are wearing a normal sneaker or shoe.
+It's a decent boost, and if you're concerned about your height, buying elevator shoes is one option worth considering.

 The photo below illustrates the differing quality available online.

-On the left are a typical pair of Elevator Shoes sold online and retailing for between $50 and $100.
-Many companies selling these styles claim to make you 3-4 inches taller, but of course the reality is they are measuring the very highest point on the back of the shoe's internal lift, which isn't how much height the shoe actually gives.
-The left shoe claimed to make you 3.5 inches taller, but it was at least an inch less.
+The black pair of Shoes retailed between $50 and $100.
+Many companies selling similar styles, also claim to make you 3-4 inches taller.
+Of course the reality is that they are measuring the very highest point on the back of the shoe's internal lift, which isn't how much height the shoe actually gives.
+The black shoe claimed to make you 3.5 inches taller, but it was at least an inch less.
 Due to the angle of your foot, you actually don't get as much height as the manufacturers claim.